pnp/sp-dev-fx-webparts/samples/react-m365-services-health/README.md

-# Microsoft 365 Services Health
+# Service Health for Microsoft 365

 ## Summary